J. F. Roxburgh: Career

 Roxburgh's goal was to develop students with good character and moral courage, young men that would be "acceptable at a dance and invaluable in a shipwreck."

 The Second World War was a terrible shock to Roxburgh.
 He had never married and saw the extended school as his family.
 One eighth of his old boys were decorated during the war, but one in seven was killed.

 He finally retired from the school in 1949, after twenty-six years as its head master.
 The school's old boys' association, the Old Stoics, presented him with him a clock, a car, and a cheque, which he whimsically interpreted as "a clock to tell him that his time was up, a motor-car to drive away, and journey-money enough to take him to the Antipodes."
 Appointing a Buckingham firm of auctioneers, he arranged a sale of numerous collectables surplus to his requirement on retirement.
 These included gifts he had accumulated over the years from grateful parents of boys at Stowe.

 Roxburgh died at his cottage in Great Brickhill on 6 May 1954, accidentally drowned after a fall into the bath.

 His funeral took place at the school.
 His estate at death amounted to £44,671, a substantial sum at the time (Approximately £1,066,000 in 2017, when adjusted for inflation).

 Noel Annan's biography of Roxburgh, Roxburgh of Stowe, was the last work reviewed by Evelyn Waugh, one of his old boys from Lancing, in The Observer on 17 October 1965.

+Personal life

+His elder brother was Archibald Cathcart Roxburgh, a dermatologist and author of Common Skin Diseases.